280 dorms in Copenhagen

 AVAILABLE ROOMS IN YOUR INBOX

-Sign up for our newsletter and get direct notification of available housing and application deadlines for student housing in Copenhagen and the surrounding area.
+Sign up for our newsletter and receive notification of available dormitories and application deadlines for student accommodations and dorms in Copenhagen.

-have more than 34,000 student homes, so you can easily find and compare the halls of residence that meet
+have more than 35,000 student homes, so you can easily find and compare the halls of residences that meet

 your housing criteria.

-As a member, you’ll get all the information you need to apply for student housing.
+As a member, you’ll get all the information you need to apply for student housing Copenhagen.

-Questions and answers about student housing in Copenhagen
+Questions and answers about student housing and dorms in Copenhagen

 Many people move away from home to pursue higher education.
 Either because the studio is in a different city than your home town, or maybe you just need your own place so you can concentrate on your studies and build your own life at the same time.
 Whatever the reason, moving into a dorm can be a great idea.
 If you’ve never lived on your own, living in a dorm can be a smooth transition because you’re socializing and living with others who are in the same situation as you.
 For example, many residence halls in Copenhagen have traditions such as communal dinners and TV nights, and many also celebrate each other’s birthdays and get to know each other.
 But how do you find a dorm and which of the many dorms is the best fit for you?
 Read on and learn more about dorm life.

-Who can apply for student housing in Copenhagen?
+Who can apply for student dorms in Copenhagen?

 Read more about the application and see how many colleges accept applications from students with your degree here >>>